Element2804/Portfolio-Revamp/README.md

 ## Installation

-To install, fork the repository and navigate to the command line then type `npm i`.
+Install `Node Js` fork the repository and navigate to the command line.
+Then run `npm i`.
 After that type `npm start`

 ## Usage
+Follow this link to browse my portfolio https://element2804.github.io/Portfolio-Revamp/
 ![image](https://github.com/Element2804/Social-API/assets/103654389/11bde396-ba02-4167-9214-8829a4971882)